29EEE-PranavJ/Digital-VLSI-Designs/Multipliers/Approximate-Array-Multiplier/README.md

 ------------------------------------------------------------
 OVERVIEW:
 ------------------------------------------------------------
-This project implements a 4-bit approximate array multiplier designed for reduced hardware complexity, lower power consumption, and faster computation compared to a conventional exact array multiplier.
+This file implements a 4-bit approximate array multiplier designed for reduced hardware complexity, lower power consumption, and faster computation compared to a conventional exact array multiplier.

 The design introduces controlled approximation by simplifying carry propagation in lower significant bits while maintaining reasonable accuracy in higher significant bits.